Reach Up in Vermont (TANF)

 Who is eligible?

-Eligibility depends on your income, resources, living expenses, family members in your household, and other factors.
+Eligibility depends on your income, resources, living expenses, family members in your household, how many months of Reach Up you've already received, and other factors.

 How does Reach Up work?

 How do I apply?

 To keep maximum Reach Up benefits, you'll need to spend a certain number of hours each week either working or participating in approved activities that will lead to a job.
 The number of hours you will be required to work, or participate in approved work activities, will depend on your children's ages and your family situation.

 You may not have to work or engage in work activities right away if:

 While Reach Up provides you with benefits and services, you are expected to follow your family development plan.
 If you do not follow your plan, your financial assistance grant may be reduced.